zng-ui/zng/TODO/_current.md

             - Context menu appears when selecting (or just interacting, if it's an editable field)
                 - Show a draggable "cursor" when interacting with editable fields, to move the insertion point
 * Touch, set a flag that indicates caret or selection from touch.
-* Touch, `TOUCH_TAP_EVENT` conflict with `TOUCH_TRANSFORM_EVENT` when text widget subscribes to tap and is inside scroll widget that subscribes to transform.

 * Implement default context menu?

 * Implement IME.